LukeVassallo/RL_PCB/README.md

         - [Download and install CUDA toolkit](#download-and-install-cuda-toolkit)
     - [Setup Virtual Envrionment](#setup-virtual-envrionment)

+RL\_PCB is a novel learning based method for optimising the placement of circuit comoponents on a Printed Circuit Board (PCB).

+Main contribution of this work
+1. The policies learn the fundamental rules of the task and demonstrate an understanding of the problem dynamics.
+The agent is observed taking actions that **in the long term** minimise overlap-free wirelength, while the components naturally fall in place resulting in a coherent layout.
+2. Since the agent represents a component, emergent behaviours are observered as a result of each component interacting with its neighbours.
+When we emphase HPWL in the reward function we observe collaboration, on ther other hand when we emphasise EW we observe competition.
+3. The learned behaviour is robust because training data is diverse and consistent with the evaluative feedback assigned.
+Consistency is achieved by exensive normalisation and eliminating all potential sources that introduce bias.
+Similarly goes for the reward.
+Diversity is obtained by allowing every agent to contribute to training samples with diffferent perspectives.

 # Installation Guide
+**It is very important that the installation procedure is carried out while being in the root of the repository (i.e. the same location as the script install_tools_and_virtual_environment.sh)**

 ## Install Pre-requisites
 ```
 sudo apt install build-essential libboost-dev libboost-filesystem-dev
 ```